sini/nixkraken/docs/src/guides/theming.md

 ## How GitKraken themes work

-GitKraken theme files are [JSONC files](https://jsonc.org/) that define the colors used throughout the application.
+GitKraken theme files are [JSONC files][jsonc] that define the colors used throughout the application.

 To show up in GitKraken, a theme file must: